Minimizing the number of edges in $K_{s,t}$-saturated bipartite graphs: Concluding remarks

 \section{Concluding remarks}

 In this paper, we split the proof of Theorem \ref{main1} into three big cases, and they were discussed in Sections 2, 3, and 4.
-Note that the arguments in Section 3 works for general $s$ and $t$ and gives a tight bound for Conjecture \ref{conjecture}.
+Note that the arguments in Section 3 work for general $s$ and $t$ to find the nice core as defined in Section 2.
 It remains to be seen if one can improve the structural arguments in Sections 2 and 4 for general $s$ and $t$.
 Another interesting problem in graph saturation is to impose degree restrictions on $G$ (see, e.g., \cite{AEHK}, \cite{FS}, and \cite{P}).
 For example, one can ask if the $K_{s,t}$-saturated ($s < t$) extremal graphs with minimum degree at least $t-1$ are also $K_{(s,t)}$ or $K_{(t,s)}$-saturated graph.
 Perhaps one can modify the proof of Lemma \ref{nicecore} for general $s$ instead of just $s=t-1$ to answer such questions.
 A different direction one can also explore is to investigate Conjecture \ref{conjecture} for $s=2$, i.e., the $K_{2,t}$ case.

-Note that our lower bounds in Theorem \ref{main1} and Theorem \ref{main2} also work even if we consider another related notion called strong saturation.
+Note that our lower bounds in Theorems \ref{main1} and \ref{main2} also work even if we consider another related notion called strong saturation.
 A graph $G$ is called strongly $H$-saturated if adding any missing edge to $G$ creates a new copy of $H$, but there is no requirement of $G$ being $H$-free to begin with.
 Similar to the definition of $\sat$, we define $\ssat\left(K_{n,n}, K_{s,t}\right)$ to be the minimum number of edges among all strongly $K_{s,t}$-saturated $n$ by $n$ bipartite graphs.
 Interestingly, in our arguments of finding the lower bounds in Theorem \ref{main1} and Theorem \ref{main2}, we never use the fact that $G$ is $K_{s,t}$-free, thus the same lower bounds still hold for strong saturation.
 Similar to Theorem \ref{main1}, we can classify the extremal graphs for strong saturation in the case of $s = t-1$.